top of page

 “Sobrang saya at karangalan para sa akin ang pagkapanalo ng aklat sa Severino Reyes Award 2025.
 Sa bawat pahina na aking iginuhit, gusto kong ipakita ang damdamin ng bata at ang kanyang pagbabago—mula sa inis patungo sa pag-unawa at paggalang sa mga hayop na dati niyang ayaw.”

-His layered illustrations tenderly mirror Betong’s emotional journey, from annoyance to awe—a transformation that many young readers will find deeply familiar.
+His layered illustrations tenderly mirror Betong’s emotional journey.
+The transition from annoyance to awe is a transformation that many young readers will find deeply relatable.
+Richard carefully crafted each image to evoke emotion and connect with the readers on a personal level.

 A Journey Rooted in Nature

-The author of Nakikisilong shares that the story began as an “ecopoem” in a creative writing class at De La Salle University, inspired by a reflective morning spent observing a real mangrove tree in Hagonoy.
-The piece evolved, shaped by years of environmental advocacy and creative workshops, into a children’s story rich with empathy and ecological awareness.
+The author of Nakikisilong shares that the story began as an “ecopoem” during a creative writing class at De La Salle University.
+The initial inspiration came from a reflective morning spent observing a real mangrove tree in Hagonoy.
+Over the years, the piece evolved.
+It was shaped by experiences in environmental advocacy and creative workshops, transforming into a children’s story that is rich with empathy and ecological awareness.

 "Nakakatuwang isipin na ang simpleng kuwento na ito ay na-appreciate at kinilala...
 Sana mas marami pang batang Pilipino ang makabasa ng Nakikisilong at matuto mula sa karanasang ipinapakita sa aklat."

-The story, rooted in lived experience and environmental reflection, reminds us that the natural world is not just a backdrop for our lives—but a shared home we must learn to respect and protect.
+The narrative embodies lived experiences and reflections on the environment.
+It reminds us that the natural world is not merely a backdrop for our lives—it is a shared home we must learn to respect and protect.

 More Than a Medal

-Receiving recognition from PBBY and the IBBY Philippines Selection Committee affirms the importance of stories that speak up for nature.
-Stories like Nakikisilong remind us of our smallness, our interconnectedness, and our responsibility.
+Receiving recognition from PBBY and the IBBY Philippines Selection Committee highlights the importance of stories that advocate for nature.
+Stories like Nakikisilong serve to remind us of our smallness, our interconnectedness, and our responsibilities toward the environment.

 This award is not just for the book—but for the forest, the tide, and the tiny beings that dwell beneath the palapat.

 Haven’t read Nakikisilong yet?
 This is your sign.
-Find shelter in its pages—available now through Southern Voices Book Collection.
+Find shelter in its pages.
+The book is available now through Southern Voices Book Collection.
+By immersing yourself in this story, you will not only enjoy a captivating narrative but also learn valuable lessons about empathy and ecological awareness.

 Comments